dragonfly-science/dragonfly-website/content/news/2023-02-17-cyclone-gabrielle/content.md

 title: Cyclone Gabrielle flooding - updated data
 ---

-An initial map of flooding in Hawke’s Bay used synthetic aperture radar data was prepared from a snapshot taken during the cyclone, on Tuesday 14 February 2023.
-This data has now been updated with information collected after the cyclone, on February 19 and 21, 2023.
-The updated data shows the extent of silt and slips.
+An initial map of flooding in Hawke’s Bay used synthetic aperture radar data from a snapshot taken on Tuesday 14 February 2023 during the cyclone.
+This data has now been updated with information collected after the cyclone, on February 19 and 21 2023.
+The updated data shows the extent of silt and slips in the region.

 <!--more-->

-**Flooding extent, February 19 and 21, 2023**
+## Flooding extent: February 19 and 21 2023

 The updated data was prepared using before and after images of vegetation, based on the normalised difference vegetation index from imagery collected by the Sentinel-2 satellite.
 This index picks up changes in vegetation, soil and water.
 The differences in the index highlighted silt, slips and inundated areas and show the extent of the flooding.